 - from_unit - the current unit

-- to_unit - the unit you want the value to convert in.
+- to_unit - the unit into which the value should be converted.

-Explanation: This will convert the value 2000 from meter to yards.
+Explanation: This will convert the value of 2000 from meters to yards.

 The syntax of the IMSUM function is:

 =IMSUM (inumber1, inumber2…)